BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-10-23-moving-code-into-the-open.md

 These include encouraging the use of best practices and receiving contributions and bug fixes from external users.

 `bgs_etl` simplifies generic tasks around running SQL commands via Python so it is useful more widely than just within BGS.
-For me, the most important reasons were that the work was tax-payer funded (so I wanted as many people as possible to benefit from it), and because open-sourcing the code makes it easy to reuse in projects with external collaborators.
+As a developer, it is satisfying to know that your work is helping as many people as possible.
+Open-sourcing the code also makes it easy to reuse in projects with external collaborators.

 ## Steps toward open-sourcing the project